-The bonds are interest-bearing financial assets designated at fair value through profit or loss, with a carrying amount of ISK 395 million at 31 December 2013 (2012: ISK 442 million) have stated interest rates of 5.0% plus indexation, are paid annual installments and mature in 2019.
+The bonds are interest-bearing financial assets designated at fair value through profit or loss, with a carrying amount of ISK 333 million at 31 December 2014 (2013: ISK 395 million) have stated interest rates of 5.0% plus indexation, are paid in annual installments and mature in 2019.
 The bond is valued at 5.0% interest rate.
-Valuation of the bonds is classified as level 2 in the fair value hierarchy.